aleidaolvera/msp_workshops/study-jams-spotify/part_2/README.md

 - Client ID
 - Secret Key

+In our code navigate to the following path:
+`server/spotifyservice.js` and put in the information you noted from your developer account.
+This will give us access to Spotify's Web API.
+Now we can get to coding up our application!

+### How will we be talking to Spotify?
+There's a neat node.js wrapper for Spotify's Web Api.
+Here's the [repo](https://github.com/thelinmichael/spotify-web-api-node) for it if you're interested in finding out how to taking your app to the next level!

 ## Creating the Login / Artist Page
 ### Revisiting Templates
 Remember a template in Meteor is just the basic structure the application will follow whenever a certain name is referenced.